Monodromy Pinning Defects in the Critical $\mathrm{O}(2N)$ Model: Defect RG flows from a monodromy defect in the model

 Their dimension is protected, $\Delta_J=d-1$.
 For $v\neq0, \tfrac{1}{2}$, some of these currents are discontinuous across $\Sigma$, but the currents corresponding to the $\mathrm{U}(N)$ symmetry are continuous across $\Sigma$.
 These $\mathrm{U}(N)$ currents are given by the skew-Hermitian matrix

 As was mentioned in~\eqref{eq:centralizer}, the $\mathrm{O}(2N)$ internal symmetry group is broken to $\mathrm{U}(N)$ if $v\neq0, \tfrac{1}{2}$.
-This symmetry breaking will, however, not give a tilt operator on $\mathcal{D}$, as the broken currents are not continuous across $\Sigma$ and so their divergences are not localized on $\cD$.
+This symmetry breaking will, however, not give a tilt operator\footnote{Tilt operators generally arise when a defect breaks a part of continuous bulk symmetries.
+We discuss tilt operators in more detail in section~\ref{sec:RG}.} on $\mathcal{D}$, as the broken currents are not continuous across $\Sigma$ and so their divergences are not localized on $\cD$.
 Another way to see this is that tilt operators can be added to the action with position-dependent couplings, and therefore reflect our ability to vary the symmetry-breaking parameters along $\cD$.
 However, in the present case the symmetry-breaking parameter $G$ cannot be varied along $\cD$ as it has to be constant on $\Sigma$.
-We will discuss tilt operators in more detail in section~\ref{sec:RG}.

 Finally, we note that there exists a discrete symmetry under the reflection along the defect,

 If $v\in\{0, \tfrac{1}{2}\}$ then we also have a discrete symmetry under the reflection transverse to the defect,